-Global and regional economic conditions could materially harm our business.
+Global and regional economic and political conditions could materially harm our business.

-Our operations and performance depend significantly on global and regional economic conditions.
-Uncertainty about global and regional economic events and conditions may impact our ability to conduct business in certain areas and may result in consumers and businesses postponing or lowering spending in response to, among other factors:
+Our operations and performance depend significantly on global and regional economic and political conditions.
+We have extensive international operations and our customers are resident in over 120 countries and territories.
+Uncertainty about global and regional economic and political events and conditions may impact our ability to conduct business in certain areas and may result in consumers and businesses postponing or lowering spending in response to, among other factors:

+- •tighter credit;

+- •inflation;

+- supply chain issues;

+- •financial market volatility;

+•fluctuations in foreign currency exchange rates and interest rates;

+•changes and uncertainties related to government fiscal and tax policies, U.S. and international trade relationships, agreements, policies, treaties and restrictive actions, including increased duties, tariffs, or other restrictive actions;

+•higher unemployment;

-- •tighter credit; - •inflation; - supply chain issues; - •financial market volatility; - •fluctuations in foreign currency exchange rates and interest rates; - •changes and uncertainties related to government fiscal and tax policies, U.S. and international trade relationships, agreements, policies, treaties and restrictive actions, including increased duties, tariffs, or other restrictive actions; - •geopolitical events in countries we operate or have offices, including natural disasters, public health issues, pandemics, changes in political conditions, acts of war and terrorism, including the military hostilities commenced in Ukraine (operations in Russia, Ukraine and Israel represented approximately 1% of revenues for the year ended December 31, 2023); - •higher unemployment; - •consumer debt levels or reduced consumer confidence; - •complying with all applicable restrictions and sanctions that may impact our operations, including complying with any applicable sanctions imposed on Russia; - ·government austerity programs; and - •other negative financial news, macroeconomic developments or pandemics.
+- •consumer debt levels or reduced consumer confidence; - •complying with all applicable restrictions and sanctions that may impact our operations; - •government austerity programs; - •political or social unrest, economic instability, repression or human rights issues; - •import or export regulations; - •war and terrorism; and - •other negative financial news, macroeconomic developments or pandemics.

 In addition, many of our merchants are small businesses and these businesses may be disproportionately adversely affected by economic downturns or conditions and may fail at a higher rate than larger or more established businesses.
 If spending by their customers declines, or if customer behavior is otherwise adversely impacted by rising inflation, these businesses would experience reduced sales and process fewer payments with us or, if they cease to operate, stop using our products and services altogether.
 Small businesses frequently have limited budgets and limited access to capital, and they may choose to allocate their spending to items other than our financial or marketing services, especially in times of economic uncertainty or in recessions.
 These and other global and regional economic events and conditions could have a material adverse impact on the demand for our products and services.
-Furthermore, any financial tripicing the banking system or financial markets could cause additional consolidation of the financial services industry, significant financial service institution failures, new or incremental tightening in the credit markets, low liquidity, and extreme volatility or distress in the fixed income, credit, currency, and equity markets, which could have a material adverse impact on our results of operations, financial condition and future prospects.
+Furthermore, any financial turmoil affecting the banking system or financial markets could cause addition of the financial services industry, significant financial service institution failures, new or incremental tightening in the credit markets, low liquidity, and extreme volatility or distress in the fixed income, credit, currency, and equity markets, which could have a material adverse impact on our results of operations, financial condition and future prospects.